OrHasan/Bite_Buddy_Bot/README.md

 Add Food: Users can add food items they have eaten, including details such as calories, healthiness, and amount.
 Generate Reports: Users can generate reports based on specific dates or categories to analyze their eating habits.
+Generate charts: Users can generate charts based on specific dates to view the calories and percentages of nutrition values.
-View Eaten Food: Users can view the food items they have eaten on a specific date.
+View Food's nutrition values: Users can view nutrition values of a specefic food.

 ## Technologies Used